 After several years of active involvement in the Dubai market, Curtis opened its Dubai office in 2008.
-The office is licensed in both the Emirate of Dubai and the Dubai International Financial Centre (DIFC), where it is now located.
+The office is licensed in the Dubai International Financial Centre (DIFC), where it is now located.

 The Dubai office, along with our other two Middle East offices in Muscat and Istanbul, is active in advising the firm's clients in a wide variety of matters in the United Arab Emirates and the region, including real estate development, tourism and hospitality projects; energy and infrastructure projects; mergers and acquisitions; capital markets and private equity transactions; general corporate and commercial matters; and matters involving sovereign wealth and private equity funds.
 Curtis also advises on dispute resolution matters and in 2007 won the first judgment handed down by the DIFC Courts.